 Periodontal means “around the tooth.”
 Periodontal disease, also called periodontitis or gum disease, is an infection of the gum tissues that surround the teeth and the jawbone that anchors the teeth in place.
 It begins with bacteria in the mouth being allowed to flourish unchecked on the gum tissues and can eventually result in tooth and bone loss.

 The main cause of periodontal disease is bacteria in plaque – a clear, sticky substance formed from food particles and saliva, that is allowed to remain at your gum line on your teeth.
-The bacteria in our mouths consume this plaque, irritating our gums in the process when plaque that isn’t removed by brushing and flossing hardens and forms tartar.
+The bacteria in our mouths consume this plaque, irritating our gums in the process when plaque hardens to form tartar.

 To rid itself of the bacteria, our immune systems release defensive cells that cause gum tissue around the teeth to become inflamed.
-As our gums swell, they pull away from the teeth creating little pockets that allow more bacteria to settle in.
+As our gums swell, they pull away from the teeth creating little pockets.

 Other factors that could lead to periodontal disease include: